Liverpool students without water for over a week due to ‘suspicious’ contamination in halls

 Voicing his concerns about the lack of water supply, Krishna told The Liverpool Tab that the situation had lead to “significant stress” on himself, as well as his fellow residents.

 The international student from India said: “On November 6th, the water supply was first disrupted due to contamination issues.
-Although it was briefly restored on November 11th, the problem has recurred, and as of now, we have been without water for two full days, with no resolution in sight.
+Although it was briefly restored on November 11th, the problem has recurred, and as of now, we have been without water, with no resolution in sight.

 “We can’t cook, we can’t use the toilet, we can’t have a bath.
 They arranged a bathroom for us in (part of) John Moores University, which is 20 minutes away from this place.